felixgeelhaar/bolt/README.md

 ## 📊 Benchmarks

-Run the included benchmarks to see Logma's performance on your system:
+Run the included benchmarks to see Bolt's performance on your system:

 ```bash
 go test -bench=. -benchmem ./...